File browser with column sorting

 #print(f, f_extension, m_date,size)

-my_list=[f,f_extension,m_date,size] # List with file data
+df_new=[f,f_extension,m_date,size] # List with all details

-df.loc[len(df)]=my_list # adding list to DataFrame
+df.loc[len(df)]=df_new # add list as new row to DataFrame

-r_set=df.to_numpy().tolist() # Create list of list using rows
+r_set = df.to_numpy().tolist() # Create list of list using rows

 for dt in r_set:

-trv.insert("",'end',iid=i,values=v) # adding row
+trv.insert("", "end", values=dt) # adding row to TreeView

 global df,order